miha-stopar/xCloud/README.rst

 About
 =====

-This is a simple system which exposes your Docker container (called *worker* in this context) to the outside world.
+This is a framework which exposes your Docker container (called *worker* in this context) to the outside world.
 Others (*clients*) can access its terminal and execute commands inside it.
 A central *server* is needed to enable the communication between *clients* and *workers*.
 In case you are not running *workers* and *clients* on the same subnet, the *server* needs to be running on a public IP.